IMMM-SFA/statemodify/docs/source/getting-started/quickstarter.rst

 Quickstarter
 ==============

 To demonstrate the functionality of **statemodify**, we have generated 5 notebooks that highlight how to use the functions in the package and show some very basic analyses that can be done with the output data.
-Each notebook demonstrates 1-2 **statemodify** functions for a specific West Slope basin in Colorado.
+Each notebook demonstrates one to two **statemodify** functions for a specific West Slope basin in Colorado.
 The notebooks usually follow a specific form:

 1. Run a baseline simulation for the basin (about 4 minutes)